MaginnGroup/mosdef_cassandra/docs/source/guides/system.rst

 ~~~~~~~~

 The ``box_list`` is a Python ``list`` of the simulation boxes in the system.
-It should contain a single item in the case of Monte Carlo simulations
+It should contain a single item in the case of simulations
 performed in the NVT, NPT, or GCMC ensembles, and two items for simulations in
 the GEMC or GEMC-NPT ensembles.

-The simulation boxes can be empty or contain some initial structure.
-If the
+Each simulation box can be empty or contain an initial structure.
+If a
-simulation box is empty, then the list element should be a ``mbuild.Box``.
+simulation box is empty, then the list element should be an ``mbuild.Box``.
 An ``mbuild.Box`` can be created as follows:

 .. code-block:: python